xueba-gh/How-to-Change-a-repository-from-Public-to-Private/README.md

 DONE.

-feel free to me for more.
+feel free to follow me for more.